codacy/codacy-detekt/docs/description/ForbiddenMethodCall.md

 # ForbiddenMethodCall

+Reports all method or constructor invocations that are forbidden.

-This rule allows to set a list of forbidden methods or constructors.
+This rule allows to set a list of forbidden [methods] or constructors.
 This can be used to discourage the use of unstable, experimental or deprecated methods, especially for methods imported from external libraries.
-Detekt will then report all method or constructor invocations that are forbidden.

 ## Noncompliant Code